 - Hash of the previous block

-Hence, all blocks are containing hashes of previous blocks.
+Hence, all blocks are contained hashes of previous blocks.
 This is the technique that makes a blockchain so secure.
-Let's see how it works -
+Let’s see how it works –

-Assume an attacker is able to change the data present in the Block 2.
+Assume an attacker can change the data present in Block 2.
 Correspondingly, the Hash of the Block also changes.
-But, Block 3 still contains the old Hash of the Block 2.
-This makes Block 3, and all succeeding blocks invalid as they do not have correct hash the previous block.
+But Block 3 still contains the old Hash of Block 2.
+This makes Block 3, and all succeeding blocks invalid as they do not have the correct Hash of the previous block.

 Therefore, changing a single block can quickly make all following blocks invalid.